 - Do not interrupt your allergy shot schedule for a minor illness, mild upper respiratory symptoms, or use of anti-allergic medications.
 If you feel ill on the day of your visit, please inform the nurse.

-- All patients are required to wait at Student Health Service a minimum of 20-30 minutes after the injections are administered for observation.
+- All patients are required to wait at the Student Wellness Center a minimum of 20-30 minutes after the injections are administered for observation.
 The nurse will inspect the injection site(s) and record any local reaction.
 If you have a history of adverse reactions, you may be asked to wait longer.

 If you experience a severe (systemic) reaction:

-- Use your Epipen if you have already left SHS.
+- Use your Epipen if you have already left UChicago Student Wellness.

 - Go to the emergency room or call 911 when on or off campus.